-Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark I Formal application for admission to the Educator Preparation Preparation for Program (EPP) Candidacy • Official transcript with 30 hours earned with an overall "B" 3.0 GPA Program coursework is at or above a "B" grade level Current in all financial obligation to the College At Admission: Background check application
+Stage Assessing/Determining Candidates Knowledge, Skills, and ~ tuge Dispositions Benchmark I Formal application for admission to the Educator Preparation Preparation for Program (EPP) Candidacy • Official transcript with 30 hours earned with an overall "C" 2.75 GPA Program coursework is at or above a "C" grade level.
+Current in all financial obligation to the College At Admission: Background check application Pre-Candidate Have a minimum of 12 college hours.
+Assessment • Complete 12 or 15 (only Math & Science) credits in Content and education courses as prescribed in the respective chosen area of teacher certification.
+Wiley College Provide evidence of Code of Ethics training (signatures required)- Admission to EPP and FERPA Form in EDUC 2310 Introduction to Teaching or N 11 1 60 EDUC 3306 Education Seminar.
+Normally at the 60 hours Complete a qualifying interview.
+Complete 30 field-based observation hours.
+Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark II Take the TExES PPR and content specific certification exams.
+The Teacher Early Childhood majors must pass the TExES PPR, content Candidate- specific, and the Science of Teaching Reading (STR) Candidate Maintain at least a 2.75 GPA.
+Assessment Complete all program coursework at or above a "C" grade. • Complete at least 55 hours of field-based experiences/observations Submit TExES scores for all exams Advancement- Pass the Federal criminal background check process.
+(Candidacy) to Provide evidence of Code of Ethics training (signatures required) Student Teach Submit a professional portfolio.
+Normally at the 90- 100 hour Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark III Student Teaching and Certification Adhere strictly to all policies and procedures outlined in the Student Teaching Handbook.

-Pre-Candidate Have a minimum of 12 college hours Assessment • Complete 12 or 15 (only Math & Science) credits in Content and education courses as prescribed in the respective chosen area of teacher certification.
-Wiley College Provide evidence of Code of Ethics training (signatures required)- Admission to EPP and FERPA Form in EDUC 2310 Introduction to Teaching or EDUC 3306 Education Seminar.
-Normally at the 60 Complete a qualifying interview hours Complete a quantying interview Stage Assessing/Determining Candidates Knowledge, Skills, and Dispositions Benchmark II Pass the TExES PPR and content specific The Teacher • Early Childhood majors must pass the TExES PPR, content Candidate- specific, and the Science of Teaching Reading (STR) Candidate Maintain at least a 3.00 GPA Assessment • Complete all program coursework at or above a "B" grade.
-Complete at least 55 hours of field-based experiences/observations Submit TEXES scores for all exams Advancement- (Candidacy) to Pass the Federal criminal background check process Control of Federal criminal background check process Student Teach Provide evidence of Code of Ethics training (signatures required) Student Teach Submit a professional portfolio Normally at the 90- 100 hour Stage Assessing/Determining Candidates Knowledge, Skills, and , g : Dispositions Benchmark III Adhere strictly to all policies and procedures outlined in the Student Teaching Student Teaching Handbook. and Certification • Continue performing at or above a "B" grade level throughout the Student Teaching Experience to be considered a Program Finisher.
-At exit from Apply for Standard Teaching Certificate through TEA at program and www.tea.state.tx.us Graduation WWW.tod.State.tA.us Post-Graduation Graduate completes Alumni Survey assessing quality of the 1 ost Graduation Educator Preparation Program 1 to 2 years into Principal Surveys are sent to employers to evaluate graduates' teaching icaciing preparedness for full-time employment as educators
+At exit from program and Graduation Continue performing at or above a "B" grade level throughout the Student Teaching Experience to be considered a Program Finisher.
+Apply for Standard Teaching Certificate through TEA at www.tea.state.tx.us Post-Graduation Graduate completes Alumni Survey assessing quality of the Educator Preparation Program 1 to 2 years into Principal Surveys are sent to employers to evaluate graduates' teaching preparedness for full-time employment as educators